wlee815/cat-pic-service/README.md

 1. Start application with `java -jar target/cat-pic-service-1.0-SNAPSHOT.jar server config.yml`
 1. Start Postman, open the collection in postman_collection, and use the endpoints to interact with the service.

+API Documentation
+---
+Documentation for all endpoints is listed in the JavaDoc comments in CatPicResource.java.